maragnus/BlackOcean/README.md

 ## Features
 - **Comprehensive Spaceship Simulation**: Control every aspect of the ship, from engineering to navigation.
-- **Collaborative Gameplay**: Players take on distinct roles such as Captain, Helmsman, Tactical, Science, Engineering, and Communications.
+- **Collaborative Gameplay**: Players take on distinct roles such as Captain, Helmsman, Tactical, Science, Operations, Engineering, and Communications.
 - **Role-Playing with a Full Bridge Crew**: Immerse yourself in the experience of working as a cohesive team to tackle challenges and explore the universe.
 - **Deep Mechanics**: Simulates the internals of the spaceship, faction dynamics, and the economy of an entire solar system.
 - **Web Frontend Accessibility**: The frontend makes the game accessible from many types of devices, especially suited to touchscreens, enhancing ease of interaction and gameplay.

+See also:
+* [Roles](Docs/Roles.md) for more information on player roles and mission types.
+* [Simulation](Docs/Simulation.md) for more information on simulation physics and game mechanics.

 ---

 ## Technologies Used